Introduction

 <title>Example - Online Store</title>

-<link rel="self" href="http://www.example.com"/>
+<link rel="self" href="https://www.example.com"/>

 <updated>2011-07-11T12:00:00Z</updated>